rhietala/fp-ts-ramda/README.md

 > arguments or return them as results.
 > [[Wikipedia]](https://en.wikipedia.org/wiki/Functional_programming#First-class_and_higher-order_functions)

-Examples that TypeScipt (and JavaScript) has first-class functions (assigning a function to variable and passing it them as an argument to another function):
+Examples that JavaScript has first-class functions.
+First assigning a function to a
+variable:

 ```typescript
 const ascending = (a: number, b: number): number =>